iEmergent’s Approach to Accurate Mortgage Opportunity Forecasting

 Using probability theory, adjustments are made to each of these three groups as new households are formed, and households convert from one group to another (e.g., non-homeowners become homeowners, and homeowners without a mortgage convert to homeowners with a mortgage).

 These segments tell us about the demand side of mortgage origination by understanding who’s in and out of the homebuyer pool.
-In 2024, only 91 million households (69.4% of U.S. households) are part of the homebuyer pool.
+In 2025, only 992 million households (75.0%) are part of the homebuyer pool.

 Housing markets are complex ecosystems, and homeownership behaviors are constantly evolving, ebbing, and flowing.
 The supply-demand dichotomy will eventually establish new equilibriums—at different points in time for different communities.
 The iEmergent forecasting methodology is built on the reality that homeownership demand is a critical driver of mortgage opportunity.